 - Avoid using the phone while charging.
 This causes overheating on the battery, which causes long-term degradation on the anode, which leads to a permanent loss of battery capacity.

-As shown, it is NOT a good habit to charge your phone completely to 100% overnight.
+As shown, generally it is NOT a good habit to charge your phone completely overnight.
 Luckily, there are multiple alternatives you can do to circumvent this.
 These include using a 80%-limited charger/app, investing in a good fast charger, and ensuring your phone never drops below 20%, among other habits.